 The guarantor is responsible for payments for all charges for services received.
 Balances are to be paid in full by the due date on the first statement.
 Charges pending with insurance are the responsibility of the guarantor.
 Copayments, deductibles and coinsurance are due at the time of service even though charges may be pending with your insurance for payment.

 If you choose not to pay online, you may send your payment along with your statement top to the payment address on your statement.

-Carle offers recurring payment deductions from your checking or savings accounts, as well as from a qualified debit or credit card against the statement most recently received.
-New balances after the automatic deduction is established will not be included; therefore, you may need to set-up a new recurring payment.
+Carle Health offers automatic payment plans from your checking or savings accounts, as well as from a qualified debit or credit card against the statement most recently received.
+New balances after the automatic deduction is established will not be included; therefore, you may need to set up a new, recurring payment.

-Recurring payment arrangements must meet certain minimum monthly payment amounts and duration limits.
+Automatic payment plans must meet certain minimum monthly payment amounts and duration limits.

-Recurring payments will not be set-up if the guarantor/patient does not have a valid email address.
-Recurring payment arrangements will not guarantee the withholding of an account from placement with a third party vendor.
+Automatic payment plans will not be set up if the guarantor/patient does not have a valid email address.
+Automatic payment plans will not guarantee the withholding of an account from placement with a third party vendor.
 A declined payment may qualify the account for placement with a third party agency.

-Your payment will be processed and posted to your account within two - five business days.
+Your payment will be processed and posted to your account within two to five business days.

 Total payment is expected for the guarantor’s portion at the time of service or receipt of statement.
 If you are unable to pay the full balance due, you may qualify for a monthly payment arrangement.
 Certain services may not qualify for an arrangement.